freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-ask-for-clarification-on-code-understanding/65f6f9e9cfbda7f9c04e8af7.md

 title: Tarefa 41
 challengeType: 19
 dashedName: task-41
+lang: en-US
 ---

 <!-- (Audio) Brian: Understood.
 We can investigate this together, and by the end of it, we should have a clearer picture of what's happening. -->

 # --description--

-A frase `by the end of it` é comumente usada em inglês para se referir à conclusão ou parte final de um processo ou período de tempo.Isso implica que, ao concluir uma determinada atividade, um resultado ou entendimento específico será alcançado.
+A frase `by the end of it` é comumente usada em inglês para se referir à conclusão ou parte final de um processo ou período de tempo.
+Isso implica que, ao concluir uma determinada atividade, um resultado ou entendimento específico será alcançado.

 # --questions--